wahabolaonipekun/test_lenxel/readme.txt

 11. Import / Export
 12. Go ahead to take a test.

-= Configure the plugin =
+= Plugin Configuration =
-1. Google Map API key
+1. Setting up your Google Map API key

 == Frequently Asked Questions ==

-= What Do I Need To Use The Plugin =
+= Prerequisites for Using the Plugin =

-1. You need to have the WooCommerce plugin installed and activated on your WordPress site.
+1. You must install and activate the WooCommerce plugin on your WordPress website.
 2. You need to install Tutor plugin to manage curriculum, quiz, and curriculum assignment
 3. You need to install Lenxel theme template